sherlock-audit/2022-08-sentiment-judging/100-M/1-report.md

 Pasued tokens pose an insolvency risk to the system and can break the Liquidation Flow

 ## Vulnerability Detail
 Some popular ERC20 tokens implement a pausable feature.
-The most common examples are BNB.
+The most common example is BNB.

 It is a rare event but when it happens it breaks Liquidation and Settlement Flows.
 For an extended pause period, it can render Liquidation Flow unprofitable for Liquidators.

 The probability of such an event is low and cannot be triggered by Attacker.
 On the other hand, the severity of such an event is high thus I'll mark this as Medium.